Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Introduction

 \subsection{Acknowledgements}

 The author wishes to thank Dhruv Ranganathan for suggesting the topic, many helpful conversations and feedback on drafts of this paper.
-Thanks are also due to Navid Nabijou for several helpful conversations especially for suggesting our approach in Section~\ref{sec:algorithm}.
+The author is also greatful to the anonymous referee for feedback which improved the presentation of ideas.
+Thanks are due to Navid Nabijou for several helpful conversations, especially for suggesting our approach in Section~\ref{sec:algorithm}.
 Dmitri Whitmore is owed thanks for useful discussions on how to implement the algorithm from Section~\ref{sec:algorithm} in Python.
 Finally thanks are due to the members of the Cambridge algebraic geometry group for the excellent atmosphere.